elixir-lang/expert/pages/installation.md

 Click on the extensions button on the sidebar, then search for `lexical`, then click `install`.
 By default, the extension will automatically download the latest version of Expert.
+Expert is derived from the Lexical codebase, but the extension will install the new Expert executable.

-To change to a local executable, go to `Settings -> Extensions -> Expert` and type `/my/home/projects/expert/apps/expert/burrito_out/expert_linux_amd64` into the text box in the `Server: Release path override` section.
+To change to a local executable, go to `Settings -> Extensions -> Lexical` and type `/my/home/projects/expert/apps/expert/burrito_out/expert_linux_amd64` into the text box in the `Server: Release path override` section.